dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 datatype D = D (i: int, nameonly int) {}
 ```

-The parameters of a datatype constructor do not have to have names -- it is allowed to just give the type.
+The parameters of a datatype constructor do not need to have names -- it is allowed to just give the type.
 However, if `nameonly` is used, meaning the constructor can be called using named parameters,
 then the name must be given, as in `datatype D = D (i: int, nameonly j: int) {}`